What Microsoft Surface Peripherals do I use

 The Surface Pen

 This is one of the devices I used the most.
 I use the Surface Pen a lot to draw graphics for architecture diagrams or during workshops instead of using a whiteboard.
 I also used it often for note taking or to make some comments on documents and slides.
+I love to the Surface Pen to do some quick sketching also on the Microsoft Whiteboard app or on Windows 10 Sticky Notes.

 One more Surface Peripheral – Surface Docking Station